eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 ``DynamicTypes`` and ``DynamicTypeBuilders``.
 It declares methods to create each kind of supported types, making easier the management of the descriptors.
-Every object created by the factory must be deleted calling the ``DeleteType`` method.
+Every object created by the factory must be deleted calling the ``delete_type`` method.

 **Dynamic Type Builder**